Rob Gronkowski Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Against the Panthers, Gronkowski has averaged 38.5 receiving yards per game in his four career matchups, 18.0 fewer than his over/under for Sunday's game.
+- Gronkowski's 38.5 receiving yards per game in his four matchups against the Panthers are 18.0 fewer than his over/under for Sunday's game.

-- Gronkowski, in four matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.

 - Note: Gronkowski's stats vs. Panthers date back to 2016.

-- The Panthers are giving up 202.1 passing yards per game this season, the NFL's second-ranked pass defense.
+- The Panthers are giving up 202.1 passing yards per game this year, the NFL's second-ranked pass defense.

-- At 1.4 passing TDs conceded per game, the Panthers defense is ranked 10th in the NFL.
+- With 23 passing TDs allowed this season, the Panthers defense is ranked 10th in the NFL.

 Recent Performances

-- Against the Jets last week, Gronkowski was targeted 10 times and picked up 115 yards on seven receptions.
+- In last week's game against the Jets, Gronkowski was targeted 10 times and racked up seven catches for 115 yards (16.4 yards per catch).

 Gronkowski's Tampa Bay Teammates